 I did hours of research about how to declutter a closet.
 While I knew the physical exercise of getting rid of my clothes would take time, I realized I’d need to do some emotional work as well.
 For more on this, read my post called Reasons Why We Hold On To Clothes and How to Get Past Them.

 After all of the research and mental preparation, I was ready to purge my closet!
 And so I started.
 It took me three weeks.
 But I was determined, and I would not stop.
 Some nights I’d try on five shirts or dresses.
 Other nights I’d stand in the same pair of jeans for thirty minutes, carefully examining every angle of my reflection.
 But finally, I did it!
 Getting rid of all of those unwanted clothes felt amazing!

 Learning how to effectively declutter my closet was something I needed to learn before creating my capsule wardrobe.
-Because the process took me so long, I have now developed my own closet decluttering system called How to Declutter Your Closet in an Afternoon.
+Because the process took me so long, I have now developed my own closet decluttering system called How to Declutter Your Closet in 3 Simple Steps.
 It’s a quick 13-minute video training and a 6-page workbook for free!
 Just click here and it’s all yours.
 Believe me, I’m all about saving my fellow mamas some serious time!

 Was a Capsule Wardrobe the Answer?